zio/zio-cli/docs/commands.md

 }
 ```
 ## Combining commands and transformations
 **ZIO CLI** also allows to combine different commands in a functional manner.
-This can be used for a cleaner design of a CLI app.
+This can be used for a cleaner design of the commands of a CLI app.

 ```scala mdoc:silent
 trait Command[+A] {